 - Once you've found availability, note the dates and flight numbers.

 - Call Virgin Atlantic (800-365-9500) and provide them with the dates and flight numbers.

 - Once the agent has confirmed award space, transfer points to your Flying Club account.
 (This excludes Marriott since Bonvoy–Virgin transfers can take up to two days).

 - Pay for the award ticket plus the taxes and fees.

 Maximize Your Purchase

-Would you buy Virgin Atlantic Flying Club points for 1.6¢ each?
+Would you buy Virgin Atlantic Virgin Points for 1.48¢ each?